CogentMentat/NTRexample_FRevNCA/README.md

 ## Scripts

-Get help on arguments for each python file via `python *.py -h`.
+Get help on arguments for each python file via `python <script name>.py -h`.

 * `calculate_novelty_transience_resonance.py` takes a text file of topic mixtures as rows and produces the three named measures.
 * `learn_topics.py` produces topics, topic mixtures, and vocabulary given a text file, one document per row.
 In this example, documents are speeches.